 #12 Avoid the shops and the casino

-And obviously, avoid going to the casino.
+And, of course, avoid going to the casino.

 #13 Join social dinner tables

 Depending on the cruise line, it is possible to ask guest relations to seat you at a social table.
-Here you join a table of other cruise guests who simply want to mingle and meet people.
+Here, you join a table of other cruise guests who simply want to mingle and meet people.

 💝 Conclusion